The 2020 Presidential Election has come and gone.

 *We don’t consider Ohio, Iowa , Colorado or Minnesota swing states anymore.

-N.B: Electoral numbers per state may change a tiny bit based on the 2020 Census.
+N.B: Electoral numbers per state may change slightly based on the 2020 Census.
 However, the above states should still represent 120 to 130 of the 528 electors.
-For now, we’ll assume the net gain will be zero.
+For now, and for purposes of simplicity, we’ll assume the net gain for Democrats and Republicans will be zero.

 Heading into 2024, there’s a good chance that roughly 413 electors will be pre-determined.
 Hence, we can safely assume some states, like California, Maryland and Vermont will support the Democratic candidate while other states, such as Oklahoma, Wyoming and Indiana, will opt for the Republican candidate.